 Bloomberg tweeted that announcement was the “solar industry’s biggest deal to date.”

-Tesla touted the merger in a blog post:
+Tesla touted the merger in a

 Just over a month ago, Tesla made a proposal to purchase SolarCity and today we are announcing that the two companies have reached an agreement to combine, creating the world’s only vertically integrated sustainable energy company.

 Solar and storage are at their best when they’re combined.
 As one company, Tesla (storage) and SolarCity (solar) can create fully integrated residential, commercial and grid-scale products that improve the way that energy is generated, stored and consumed.

 The enigmatic businessman perhaps poked fun at the historic vertical integration of the two companies in a classic Musk tweet:

 We are definitely patenting this idea pic.twitter.com/N46cvN9uX9